ycpcs/cs320-spring2016/lectures/lecture06.md

 > ![image](figures/spriteFactory.png)

-The SpriteFactory class is responsible for creating the sprites for each level.
+The SpriteFactory class is responsible for creating the Sprites for each level.
 It is also not a problem for one Sprite object to create another: for example, a PlayerShip object might create a Missile object when the user fires a Missile.

 > **But, how does SpriteFactory know which Sprites to create for each level?**